Singaporeans holidaying in Japan relooking travel plans after New Year’s Day quake

-SINGAPORE – Mr Kelvin Tan was answering nature’s call in Osaka’s Legoland Discovery Centre on Jan 1 when he started to get dizzy, and his vision blurred.
+SINGAPORE – Mr Kelvin Tan was answering nature’s call in Osaka’s Legoland Discovery Centre on Jan 1 when he started to get dizzy and his vision blurred.

 “I was in a confined space, and my vision started to blur while I was seated,” said the 32-year-old business owner, who is holidaying in Osaka with his wife, 31, and four-year-old son.

-“I suspected that there was an earthquake right away as it reminded me of how we would feel the tremors in Singapore when there are quakes in Indonesia.”
+“I suspected that there was an earthquake right away as it reminded me of how we would feel the tremors in Singapore when there were quakes in Indonesia.”

 The first thing on his mind was to leave the place with his family.
 His wife told him to carry his son and run.

-Mr Tan said: “The staff at Legoland Discovery Centre was calm, and guided us to exit paths.
+Mr Tan said: “The staff at Legoland Discovery Centre were calm and guided us to exit paths.

 “We did not understand Japanese, so we could only follow the crowd.”